exonum/exonum-doc/src/architecture/storage.md

 - Clear the set (i.e., remove all stored elements)

 !!! summary "Implementation Details"
-    Internally, set elements
-    are inserted to the underlying `BaseIndex` as `(&element, ())` (i.e., the element is used as a key, and the value is always empty).
+    Internally, the element is used as a key, and its value is always empty.

 #### KeySetIndex vs ValueSetIndex

-While `ValueSetIndex` uses a hash as a key for the underlying `BaseIndex`, `KeySetIndex` puts an entire binary serialization of an element into the key.
+While `ValueSetIndex` uses a hash as a key, `KeySetIndex` puts an entire binary serialization of an element into the key.

 - `KeySetIndex` does not have an additional overhead on hashing set elements.